AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tooltips.md

 >[!NOTE]
 >
 >In case tool tip styles are customized from within the embedding web page, all properties have to contain `!IMPORTANT` rule.
-This is not necessary if tool tips are customized in the viewer's CSS file.
+This rule is not necessary if tool tips are customized in the viewer's CSS file.

-Example - to set up tool tips that have a gray border with 3px corner radius, black background and white text written with Arial, 11 pixels size:
+Example - To set up tool tips that have a gray border with 3-px corner radius, black background, and white text written with Arial®, 11 pixels size:

 ```
 .s7tooltip {